edouardparis/edouardparis.github.io/content/notes/i-asked-gpt4-to-create-dobble.md

 Can you modify the script so it creates me from the same folder only a set of 10 cards with a minimal number of symbols ?
 ```

+{{< sidenote >}}
+I am very impressed with the response.
+The AI understands at this point where it
+is going and returns me code that can handle my request but also is a more
+generic solution for future requests.
+{{< /sidenote >}}

 Sure!
 Here's a modified version of the script to generate a set of 10 cards with
 a minimal number of symbols: